techidaily/site-win11-tips/source/_posts/adapting-oculus-quest-2-as-a-windows-vr-device.md

  However, not all PCs are compatible with the Oculus Quest 2 headset.
 You’ll need a VR-ready PC to utilize Oculus Link.
 Most VR-ready PCs are advertised as such, and some have stickers stuck on them to highlight their VR readiness.

  If you’re not sure about your computer’s VR compatibility, have a look at your PC’s page on its manufacturer’s website for further details.
-This[Meta Quest Link compatibility](https://www.meta.com/en-gb/help/quest/articles/headsets-and-accessories/oculus-link/meta-quest-link-compatibility/) webpage also includes minimum PC system requirement info.
+This [Meta Quest Link compatibility](https://www.meta.com/en-gb/help/quest/articles/headsets-and-accessories/oculus-link/meta-quest-link-compatibility/) webpage also includes minimum PC system requirement info.

  You’ll also need a long link cable for connecting the Oculus Quest 2 to your desktop or laptop.
 There is an alternative wireless Air Link option, but here we’re looking at how to connect headsets with a cable.